United Armed Forces of the Commonwealth of Independent States: Disintegration

 On 16 March 1992 a decree by Boris Yeltsin created the Armed Forces of the Russian Federation under the operational control of Allied High Command and the Ministry of Defence, which was headed by the President.
 Finally, on 7 May 1992, Yeltsin signed a decree establishing the Russian armed forces and Yeltsin assumed the duties of the Supreme Commander.
 In May 1992, General Colonel Pavel Grachev became the Russian Minister of Defence, and was made Russia's first Army General on assuming the post.

-After this announcement, Marshal of Aviation Yevgeny Shaposhnikov, Commander-in-Chief of CIS Armed Forces, Head of the Main Command (Glavkomat) "and a skeletal staff to support his role as commander of the CIS Armed Forces were evicted from the MoD and General Staff buildings and given offices in the former Warsaw Pact headquarters on the northern outskirts of Moscow" (on Prospekt Mira).
+After this announcement, Marshal of Aviation Yevgeny Shaposhnikov, Commander-in-Chief of CIS Armed Forces, Head of the Main Command (Glavkomat) "and a skeletal staff to support his role as commander of the CIS Armed Forces were evicted from the MoD and General Staff buildings and given offices in the former Warsaw Pact headquarters on the northern outskirts of Moscow" (on Prospekt Mira/Mira Avenue).
 Shaposhnikov's staff quickly became a very weak body as the new states' authorities asserted their control over their own armed forces.
 On 15 June 1993 Shaposhnikov's staff was abolished, and Shaposhnikov resigned.
 By the end of 1993 the abolition of the Joint Military Command (Glavkomat) had become effective.